Mr-blues-bits/Arch-bits/README.md

+# Arch-bits [WIP].
-# Arch-bits work in progress.
-Script for dualboot even multiboot.
+# Script for dualboot even multiboot.
 Will not touch existing system unless choose to.

 SUPPORT FOR BTRFS and NVIDIA ADDED.
 19th August, 2023

-This script only formats chosen partitions.
-If dual booting do not install grub when asked...
+***This script only formats chosen partitions.
+If dual booting do not install grub when asked...***

-use cfdisk to partition your hard disk.
+**use cfdisk to partition your disk**

 Read paritioning section for partition details.